 Physical Therapy Guide to Down Syndrome

+Physical therapists work with people with DS from infancy through adulthood.
+They help them function as independently as possible during different phases of life.
+Physical therapists help people with DS gain strength and enjoy movement to benefit their overall health.
 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
-To find a physical therapist in your area, visit Find a PT.
+To locate a physical therapist in your area, visit Find a PT.

 What Is Down Syndrome?

 Down syndrome, or Trisomy 21, is a genetic disorder in which babies have an extra copy of chromosome 21.
 Most people have 23 pairs of chromosomes or 46 chromosomes in each cell.
 However, most babies with DS have three copies of chromosome 21 instead of two copies.
 Chromosomes determine how a baby grows in the mother's womb and how the body functions after birth.
 An extra copy of chromosome 21 causes changes in the development of the child’s brain and body.
 This results in differences in cognitive and physical function.

 There are three known types of DS.

 Type 1.
 The most common type of DS is called nondisjunction trisomy 21.
 This type of DS occurs when there are three copies of chromosome 21 in the fertilized egg.
 As the baby develops, the extra chromosome gets copied into every cell in the body.

 Type 2.
 About 4% of all people with DS have type 2, or translocation trisomy.
 In this type, part of chromosome 21 breaks off during cell division of the fertilized egg.
 It then attaches to another chromosome.
 The chromosome total is still the expected 46, but the extra part of chromosome 21 causes DS characteristics.